Asafo Aumua: 2019–21

+Aumua carrying the ball in the 2026 Super Rugby Pacific final at Hnry Stadium, Wellington.

 Aumua rejoined the Hurricanes squad for their upcoming season after head coach John Plumtree named his inclusion during the 2019 Super Rugby side announcement in October 2018.
 He made his first appearance of 2019 against the Chiefs at FMG Stadium Waikato on 15 March.
 Aumua picked up a concussion in the last minute of the Chiefs match and was rested for a week.
 Dane Coles' ongoing run of injuries saw Aumua start in most games of the Super Rugby season, with Coles eventually returning to captain the team in the playoffs.

 Aumua played well throughout early 2019, displacing Nathan Harris from the New Zealand squad for the 2019 Rugby Championship.
 Aumua, however, failed to make his test debut during the competition, with the form of Liam Coltman proving too strong.
 This saw Aumua as one of five players to be dropped, on 1 August, following a test against South Africa.
 After being released from international duties, Aumua missed the first-round match against Tasman but returned as one of four changes that were named to play against Hawke's Bay in Napier for the 2019 Mitre 10 Cup.
 He scored a brace against Waikato to help secure Wellington a home semi-final with a bonus-point win.

 Aumua impressed in the inaugural game of the 2020 Super Rugby Aotearoa season after showcasing big tackles and charge downs.
 In round two, he scored the Hurricanes only try of the game against the Crusaders after an offload from Ngani Laumape to put Aumua in with just ten minutes to go to draw the game at 25 points each.
 With Dane Coles suffering a minor injury, made way for Aumua to make his first start in the competition against the Highlanders.
 In August, New Zealand Rugby and the Hurricanes secured a contract extension for Aumua through until 2023.

 After the COVID-19 pandemic in New Zealand, it was confirmed an historic one-off North versus South match was to be played in Wellington with no fans.
 Aumua was selected to take part in the fixture, starting at hooker.
 The match was classed as a trial for players to be selected in the New Zealand international side.
 He was recalled into the side by new head coach Ian Foster in a 35-man squad.
 Before being assembled for international duties, Aumua among other national players played in the Mitre 10 Cup prior to travelling.
 He played in two matches for Wellington in the first two weeks of the competition.
 After missing the first test in Auckland, Aumua travelled to Australia for the 2020 Tri Nations Series.
 He made his first test appearance against Australia along with Akira Ioane, Cullen Grace, and Will Jordan.

+2022–present

+In 2026, Aumua formed part of the Hurricanes squad which won the 2026 Super Rugby Pacific season.
+On 20 June, the Hurricanes defeated the Chiefs 60–5 in the final.